SchineD/microservice/README.md

-# Diplomarbeitsbörse, a a Docker Smart CI project with Spring Boot and Angular
+# Starter project for Spring Boot and Angular with Docker Smart CI

 This project is a [Spring Boot](https://spring.io/projects/spring-boot) backend